Close

 The CSM: A Person Centered, Culturally Sensitive, Recovery Oriented Alternative to the DSM

 The Classification and Statistical Manual of Mental Health Concerns (CSM) is a proposed alternative to the DSM.
 It would begin with the following statement: “The developers of the CSM fully recognize that individuality outruns any classification system.
 It is for this reason that the CSM does not seek to classify anyone.
 Instead, it classifies the expressed concerns of individuals seeking to have their concerns addressed by a mental health service provider.”
 A mental health concern, as defined in this proposal, occurs when a person seeking mental health services expresses to a mental health service provider a concern about any of these topics: behavior, emotion, mood, meaning of life, death, dying, managing chronic pain, addiction, work, relationships, education, eating, cognition, sleep, and stressful situation.
 The classification process of the proposed CSM respects the perspective of persons seeking services, recognizing that they have far more expertise about what is going on in their lives than any expert can have by interviewing them.
-In addition to classifying mental health concerns, the CSM would describe a collaborative approach between the person expressing the concern and the mental health service provider for creating a psychological formulation narrative that eschews the DSM psychopathologizing jargon.
+In addition to classifying mental health concerns, the CSM would describe a collaborative approach between the person expressing the concern and the mental health service provider for creating a psychological formulation narrative that eschews the DSM psychopathologizing jargon and emphasizing that they have the potential to serve an adaptive function.
 In contrast to the CSM, the DSM seeks to legitimize the privileging of the “expert.”
 We see this reflected in its classification systems when we find that it is the clinician that makes the “diagnosis.”
 This perspective hinders the empowering of mental health service users.
-It is argued that when compared to the DSM, the use of the CSM would be less stigmatizing, as well as more person centered, culturally sensitive and recovery oriented.
+It is argued that when compared to the DSM, the use of the CSM would increase the self-efficacy of individuals struggling with these concerns, improve their outcomes, be less stigmatizing, as well as more person centered, culturally sensitive, recovery oriented, and offer a new preferred option to both, mental health service users and their providers.

 ——————–